 Today, we will arrange a visit to the home of a professional tea master who will be able to explain all about Japanese tea, the tea ceremony and its relationship with Zen Buddhism.
 Our tea master, Kinue Terada, has been learning tea ceremony for more than 40 years and has an incredible wealth of knowledge about this sophisticated art.
 You will be met at your hotel by an attendant and transfers by private car are included with the tour.
 Terada-san will explain about tea history and the utensils used for conducting a tea ceremony.
 Then she will show how to make tea and you can try yourself.
 As the experience takes place at a traditional private house, this is a good opportunity to experience the tea ceremony in a calm and tranquil place.
 The chance to visit a Japanese home is also a fascinating extra!
 (This service is on a private basis.)

-Kyoto is one of the most culturally rich cities in Asia.
+Kyoto is one of the most culturally rich cities in all of Asia.
 Home to 17 UNESCO World Heritage sites, over 1,600 Buddhist temples and 400 Shinto shrines, this ancient city showcases the heart and soul of traditional Japan.
 Kyoto boasts an array of world-class gardens, majestic festivals and delicate cuisine, all of which make much of the rhythms of nature and the changing of the seasons.
 On first glance however, visitors will see that like any large Japanese city, grid-like Kyoto has its fair share of neon and concrete.
 But the discerning eye will soon pick out Kyoto’s treasures: sacred shrines tucked in among shopping arcades, time-honored tea houses nestled among modern businesses and mysterious geisha scuttling down backstreets among the tourists and souvenirs.
 Kyoto’s charm lies in these details and whether you’re here for three days or three years, the closer you look, the more you’ll discover.

 For today, I have scheduled in a full day tour of the city by public transport with a private guide.
 Your guide will come to your accommodation at around 9:00 AM and take you on a tour that will encompass some of the more famous highlights, but also some lesser known places of interest.
 Rather than creating a fixed itinerary in advance, we like to give you the flexibility to see and do what peaks your interest, specifically.
 This is to give you the maximum flexibility to enjoy each place in your own time.
 You can use your IC card to cover the local transport costs on the day of the tour.